dill/RDistanceBook/outline.md

 # 3. Imperfect detection on the line

+**Overview**: This chapter introduces the fact that one of the key assumptions of distance sampling -- that all animals on the line/at the point are detected with probability one -- is violated.
+The main topic will be perception bias, and it's solution via MRDS methods, but will also include information on accounting for availability.

 ## Subsections

-- Uncertain detectability on the line
-- Observer modes
-- Fitting double observer models (ddf)
-- Diagnostics
-- Estimating abundance and uncertainty
-- Availability (multipliers/HMM)
+  * *Uncertain detectability on the line/point*: availability versus perception bias; when might you have one, when might you have another.
+  * *Addressing perception bias: MRDS*
+    * *Two observers are better than one*: correcting estimates via mark-recapture methods (point and full independence with IO mode)
+    * *What else affects detectability at zero distance*: including covariates in MRDS models
+    * *Estimating abundance and uncertainty*: How do we combine these models with standard DS analyses?
+    * *Why do this complicated analysis?*: Re-analyse data without MRDS component, show what goes wrong.
+Diagnistics and model selection.
+    * *Variations on MRDS*: Other observer modes and how to specify them.
+  * *Addressing availability bias*
+    * *Hide and seek*: how can we account for animals not being available to be observed.
+    * *Average behaviour*: using simple multipliers from experimental studies etc.
+    * *Additional information collected during the survey*: Hidden Markov models (maybe just an overview?
+Review other methods?)
+  * *Including these incomplete detection at zero distance in other models*: Putting all this into a DSM.

 ## Code

+Need to use whatever comes after `mrds`, perhaps want to develop further diagnostics and diagnostic plots for MRDS analyses?
+It would be nice to include availability in the model spec (for the simple multiplier).

+If HMMs are to be included, this represents a major time investment in coding.

 ## Relevant literature

+  * Borchers, DL, JL Laake, C Southwell, and CGM Paxton.
+“Accommodating Unmodeled Heterogeneity in Double-Observer Distance Sampling Surveys.”
+Biometrics 62, no. 2 (2006): 372–78. doi:10.1111/j.1541-0420.2005.00493.x.
+  * Laake, JL, and DL Borchers.
+“Methods for Incomplete Detection at Zero Distance.”
+In Advanced Distance Sampling, edited by ST Buckland, DR Anderson, KP Burnham, JL Laake, DL Borchers, and L Thomas, 48–70, Oxford University Press, 2004.
+  * Laake, JL, J Calambokidis, SD Osmek, and DJ Rugh.
+“Probability of Detecting Harbor Porpoise From Aerial Surveys: Estimating G (0).”
+Journal of Wildlife Management, 1997, 63–75.
+  * Buckland, ST, JM Breiwick, KL Cattanach, and JL Laake.
+“Estimated Population Size of the California Gray Whale.”
+Marine Mammal Science 9, no. 3 (1993): 235–49.
+  * Laake, JL, BA Collier, ML Morrison, and RN Wilkins.
+“Point-Based Mark-Recapture Distance Sampling.”
+Journal of Agricultural, Biological, and Environmental Statistics 16, no. 3 (2011): 389–408.
+  * Winiarski, KJ, ML Burt, EA Rexstad, DL Miller, CL Trocki, PWC Paton, and SR McWilliams.
+“Integrating Aerial and Ship Surveys of Marine Birds Into a Combined Density Surface Model: a Case Study of Wintering Common Loons.”
+The Condor 116, no. 2 (February 5, 2014): 149–61. doi:10.1650/CONDOR-13-085.1.s1.
+  * Draft MRDS in practise paper?
+  * Deb Palka's NOAA report on g(0) issues

 ## Data sets

+  * MRDS
+    * Available:
+      * stake data from `mrds`
+      * Golf tees (NONONO!)
+    * Maybe:
+      * Black-capped vireo (`lfbcvi` in `mrds`, need to ask or not?) (point transect, binned)
+      * Golden-cheeked warbler (`lfgcwa` in `mrds`, need to ask or not?) (point transect, binned)
+  * Availability
+    * Available:
+      * ?
+    * Maybe:
+      * URI data from Winiarski, Burt etc paper
+      * Deb Palka has data on cetaceans with both availability and perception bias data?

 # 4. Special cases

+**Overview**: What other stuff needs to be included but doesn't easily fit in above and is not essential for most analyses.
+I don't want to include any of these without an example of an analysis.

 ## Subsections

-- Cue counting/indirect sampling
+  - *Cue counting/indirect sampling*
-- One-sided transects
+  - *One-sided transects*
-- Strip transect and presence/absence models (salvaging data)
+  - *Strip transect and presence/absence models*: aka "salvaging crappy data?"
-- Combining data from multiple surveys
+  - *Combining data from multiple surveys*: specifically "puting many detection functions into one DSM", checks/diagnostics etc.
+  * *Other detection functions*: peaks away from zero (gamma/2-part normal detection functions); random effects a la Cornelia?

 ## Code

+Potentially this is fiddly stuff that doesn't fit into the general framework.
+Probably it's best to show general enough examples of these models so that folks can replicate the analyses for their data.

 ## Relevant literature

-  * Winiarski, Kristopher J, M Louise Burt, Eric Rexstad, David Lawrence Miller, Carol L Trocki, Peter W C Paton, and Scott R McWilliams.
+  * Winiarski, KJ, ML Burt, EA Rexstad, DL Miller, CL Trocki, PWC Paton, and SR McWilliams.
 “Integrating Aerial and Ship Surveys of Marine Birds Into a Combined Density Surface Model: a Case Study of Wintering Common Loons.”
 The Condor 116, no. 2 (February 5, 2014): 149–61. doi:10.1650/CONDOR-13-085.1.s1.
-  * Fletcher, David, and Philip M Dixon.
+  * Fletcher, D, and PM Dixon.
 “Modelling Data From Different Sites, Times or Studies: Weighted vs. Unweighted Regression.”
 Methods in Ecology and Evolution 3, no. 1 (July 29, 2011): 168–76. doi:10.1111/j.2041-210X.2011.00140.x.
-  * Bishop, Tom R, Marc S Botham, Richard Fox, Simon R Leather, Daniel S Chapman, and Tom H Oliver.
+  * Bishop, TR, MS Botham, R Fox, SR Leather, DS Chapman, and TH Oliver.
 “The Utility of Distribution Data in Predicting Phenology.”
 Edited by Robert Freckleton.
 Methods in Ecology and Evolution 4, no. 11 (October 16, 2013): 1024–32. doi:10.1111/2041-210X.12112.
-  * Sólymos, Péter, Steven M Matsuoka, Erin M Bayne, Subhash R Lele, Patricia Fontaine, Steve G Cumming, Diana Stralberg, Fiona K A Schmiegelow, and Samantha J Song.
+  * Sólymos, P, SM Matsuoka, EM Bayne, SR Lele, P Fontaine, SG Cumming, D Stralberg, FKA Schmiegelow, and SJ Song.
 “Calibrating Indices of Avian Density From Non-Standardized Survey Data: Making the Most of a Messy Situation.”
-Edited by Robert B O'Hara.
-Methods in Ecology and Evolution 4, no. 11 (September 4, 2013): 1047–58. doi:10.1111/2041-210X.12106.
+Methods in Ecology and Evolution 4, no. 11 (2013): 1047–58. doi:10.1111/2041-210X.12106.
+  * Steffan Oppel's comments on our paper.

 ## Data sets

+  * Maybe:
+    * URI data (combination of detection functions, crappy data (some species))
+    * Earl's bear data (weird distance data from uphill aerial surveys, one sided transects)

 # 5. Appendices

+**Overview**: This section collects information somewhat orthogonal to the modelling above, but still necessary for model formulation.

 ## Subsections

-  * Obtaining, constructing and selecting covariates
+  * *Obtaining, constructing and selecting covariates*: using OBIS, ERDDAP, UK equivalents, ROpenSci data etc.
-  * Getting your data into shape (for Distance/mrds/dsm)
-  * Projections and other geo-spatial matters
-  * Simulating distance sampling data

-## Code

-## References
+  * *Getting your data into shape*: this will likely be covered above, but a reference on the `data.frame` specifications for each package (which columns are reserved etc) seems useful.
+  * *Projections and other geo-spatial matters*: a brief chat about spatial data, obvious pitfalls, where to seek advice (Roger Bivands book etc)

-## Data sets
+## Relevant literature

+  * Bivand, RS, E Pebesma, and V Gómez-Rubio.
+Applied Spatial Data Analysis with R, Springer Science & Business Media, 2013.
+  * Sam Strindberg's thesis appendix on projections.